soichih/node-perfsonar/README.md

 ## ps.owamp

-You can pull all owamp measurment data collected within the last hour by..
+You can pull all owamp test results collected within the last hour.

 ```javascript
 var ps = require('perfsonar');